hjudgesac/UnifiedJoule/postboostercheck/postboostercheck.md

 ## Check Formations in BTP Global Account
 1. If necessary, navigate to your BTP Global Account.
 2. Under **System Landscape** click **Formations** and ensure the formation is created successfully.
-The formations should have all the system that were selected during the booster execution.</br>
+The formations should have all the systems that were selected during the booster execution.</br>
 ![postbooster](1.jpg)

 ## Check Joule Subscription and Destinations setup in BTP Subaccount